mg3994/ZoomCar-backend/README.md

 # <span style="color:red"> Welcome Here!</span>

 Hello Readers,<br>
 It was during the final week which is depicted as the construct week.
-We have done this project with group of 6 members and build the clone of a very popular E-Commerce Car Self Drive Booking Website in the India for “Self Drive For Self Driven”, “Zoom Car” for Learning Purpose<br> This Project is our construct week project in Unit-3 an we give a name to our project called Zoomcar Preoject.<br> We have extended this project and implemented MongoDb, express and ejs uptill 3rd unit we used only frontend but in this 4th unit we have implemented backend technologies also.<br> I hope you will enjoy the reading….
+We have done this project with group of 6 members and build the clone of a very popular E-Commerce Car Self Drive Booking Website in the India for “Self Drive For Self Driven”, “Zoom Car” for Learning Purpose<br> This Project is our construct week project in Unit-3 and we give a name to our project called Zoomcar Project.<br> I hope you will enjoy the reading….

 # <span style="color:red"> About Website: </span>